SOLANA-DEVNET

 Step 01

-A buyer pays with USDC or USDT.
-Payment routes to Sale Vault before Ponzi Time and to Revenue Pool during Ponzi Time, where it can recycle into shareholder claims.
-The buyer receives 1 share.
+A participant pays with USDC or USDT.
+Payment routes to the Sale Vault before the Pool Routing Phase and to the Distribution Pool during that phase.
+The participant receives 1 ETL unit.

 Step 02

-The wallet moves the share into claim stake escrow.
+The wallet moves the unit into claim stake escrow.
 The position may begin as pending before it becomes claim-ready.

 Step 03